CondemnedFroggy/RoboFroggie/Commands.md

 # RoboFroggie
-Here is a full list of commands for RoboFroggie.
+Here is a mostly full list of commands for RoboFroggie.

 # Channel Information Commands